syncfusion-content/javascript-docs/js/Diagram/Label.md

 ### Text Alignment

-Text Alignment property provides option to choose how the text is to be displayed inside the label.
-Following code snippet illustrates how to set text align to a label.
+Text Alignment property provides option to choose how to display text inside the label.
+Following code example illustrates how to set text align to a label.

 {% highlight js %}